guz86/guz86/README.md

 I’d be happy to discuss the terms!

 - 🔭 I’m currently working on a test task on React for one large company.
-- 🌱 I’m currently learning React for perfom my skills in RS School.
+- 🌱 I’m currently learning React to improve my skills at the RS school.

 ## Languages and Tools